MartinEesmaa/ThePrincessStar/README.md

 # Build

-Before you build this game, you need Git with LFS and Unity Hub with your Unity account & any version (example latest LTS version).
+Before you build this game, you need Git with LFS and Unity Hub with your Unity account or UniHacker to patch version builds without Unity account & any version (example latest LTS version).

+**It is recommended to use [UniHacker](https://github.com/tylearymf/UniHacker) to patch Unity archive builds or/and Unity Hub without needing Unity account.**

 For Windows: [Download link](https://git-scm.com/download/win).